-This topic does not explain the fatigue limit that leads to pitting.
-It is limited to the lower end of the Fatigue-Life, approximately ≤103 cycles.
+This topic does not explain fatigue that leads to pitting.
+It is limited to the lower end of the Fatigue-Life : 1 < Number of Cycles ≤103.

 As we increase the contact-force/payload between the cam and the cam-follower, the weaker material will eventually deform plastically rather than elastically.

-Simplified, the Tresca Shear Stress failure criterion tells us that Yield occurs due to Shear Stress when the Shear Stress becomes equal to half the Yield Strength that results from a normal tension test.
+Simplified, the Tresca Shear-Stress failure criterion tells us that Yield occurs due to Shear-Stress when the Shear-Stress becomes equal to one-half the Yield-Strength, when yield results from a normal tension test.

 Y = Yield Strength